Simple pair-potentials and pseudo-potentials for warm-dense matter and general applications: Introduction

+A kinetic energy functional~\cite{Karas18} may be used to simplify the DFT computations if some accuracy could be sacrificed, but `one-atom' properties or pair-potentials are not directly available from such $N$-ion calculations either.

-The usual approach of explicit manipulation of atomic positions used in large codes~\cite{ABINIT,VASP} is quite appropriate for solid-state physics applications based on the unit cell, or for the quantum chemistry of a finite number of atoms usually at $T=0$.
+The explicit dynamical evolution of atomic positions used in large codes~\cite{ABINIT,VASP} works well for solid-state physics applications based on the unit cell, or for the quantum chemistry of a finite number of atoms usually at $T=0$.
 They provide microscopic details of `bonding' between atoms not available from the NPA.
 The NPA gives only a thermodynamic average of the system, via the thermodynamic one-body densities $n(r),\rho(r)$.
 In constructing the NPA that reduces the $N$ center problem to a single center, we explicitly identify only one nucleus and then consider the one-body distributions $n_s(r), s=e,i$ around it rather than their explicit positions, and exploit the spherical symmetry of liquids and plasmas, or the crystal symmetry of solids, to provide a computationally very efficient and yet completely rigorous scheme.
-The generalization to mixtures containing many species increases the number of XC-functionals needed, and proceeds as in Ref.~\cite{eos95}.
+The generalization to mixtures containing many species increases the number of XC-functionals needed, and may proceed as in Ref.~\cite{eos95}.
 The NPA theory of mixtures will be illustrated by some explicit examples.

 Use of DFT for the ion distribution avoids the {\it ad hoc} introduction of multi-atom effects found in semi-empirical potentials like the Stillinger-Weber potentials, effective medium models, or in the Finnis-Sinclair potentials~\cite{Finnis-Sinc09} used in metal physics.
 We have shown that a systematic procedure based on the Ornstein-Zernike equation exists for including the three-body and higher terms into the ionic XC-functional $F_{ii}^{xc}$.
 Since ions are classical particles in most cases, the `exchange' content of $F_{ii}^{xc}$ is negligible.